UsmanQT/Ollama-Mistral/README.md

 ## Description
-This project will show you how to setup with Ollama on Apple MacBooks and also how to run python scripts to call the Mistral or Llama2 using API.
+This project will show you how to setup with Ollama on Apple MacBooks and also how to run python scripts to call the Mistral or Llama2 using API and chat with these models.

 ## Installation